Gaffers2277/DUX-Cafe-Beans/README.md

 ## Home Page
 ![Home Page](assets/screenshots/homepage.png)
+- Drop shadows have been added to the clickable items.
+This has been done to make it clearer to users which items they are able to interact with as it is not always clear to all users
+- To improve the readability of the text blocks a greater contrast of colours has been used.
+This means whatever colour scheme that a user is using, they will be able to read it without any difficulty
+- To make it clear to users which buttons are active we have added a highlight feature to the wireframe.
+This has been done to clearly communicate to the user which part of the website they are interacting with
+- Separate colours were used for text blocks and buttons, this decision was made to improve clarity for the user

 ## Home Page Dark Mode
 ![Event Page](assets/screenshots/homepage-darkmode.png)
+- To easily communicate to the user which colour mode they are using we have added different buttons for their respective mode and additionally added contrasting colours

 ## Menu
 ![Menu](assets/screenshots/menu.png)
+- We chose to make the text on buttons and the card title bold to improve user readability

 ## Menu Basket
 ![Menu Basket](assets/screenshots/menu-basket.png)